TST Artist Collaboration Website

 All team retro, wrap up

-I asked them specific questions about the reason for the target user group pivot, and to learn more about this client.
+I learned two current team members had been on the previous phase of this project.
+I asked them specific questions to find reasons for the user group pivot and to learn what motivated this client.

 Competitive Analysis

-Content Audit of Existing Website
+Content Audit: Existing Website

 All members of my content team completed this, then compared notes.